-We are happy to discuss this submission with you face to face should you feel it would assist the steering group.
-We hope that our submission helps you with this important work.
+We are happy to discuss this submission with you face to face should you feel it would assist the writing group.
+Good luck with this important work and please let us know if we can help in any other way.